Women's Champions League quarter-finals: Meet the teams

 - The opening 5-1 win at Lyon, the first time OL had conceded five at home, set them up for comfortable progress which was clinched with a game to spare when they lost 1-0 to the holders (their head-to-head advantage making the Gunners safe).
 Injury to Vivianne Miedema in that game, however, was a big blow on top of already having lost Beth Mead.
 However, even without that pair they hit nine in their last match against Zürich to finish top.

-- Arsenal have reached a record 15 quarter-finals, in as many entries; also have become only the second club after Lyon to get to 100 games in this competition.
+- Arsenal have reached a record 15 quarter-finals, in as many entries; they have also become only the second club after Lyon to get to 100 games in this competition.

 Barcelona (ESP)